Accident and Emergency Services

 We also provide an out-of-hours emergency service from 5pm to 10pm Monday to Friday and on Saturdays, Sundays and Public Holidays from 9am to 10pm.

+Please read the information below on how to access this service as an appointment is required.
 If you have a severe dental emergency outside these hours, you should contact your nearest general hospital.

 How do I contact the Emergency Out of Hours Service?

 To access this service you must telephone in advance.
 Do not turn up as this service is managed by appointment only.

 When you dial this number please listen carefully and follow the instructions to be connected to our answering service.
 After the message you will hear a beep (tone), state clearly your name and the telephone number where you can be reached for the next two hours